Texas Comptroller of Public Accounts STAR System

 10. Petitioner issued four separate "Applications and Certificates for

-Payment" to GROCERY SUPPLIER, pursuant to Article 4.1 of the contract.
+Payment" to SUPPLIER, pursuant to Article 4.1 of the contract.
 Each

 payment application references work completed for a one-month period, and